ThaoJcu/CP5637---Assignment-3---Plugin/README.md

-# CP5637---Assignment-3---Plugin
+# team01

-This Git Hub repository was created for assignment 3 - plugin of Content Management Systems Subject
+This theme was built for assignment 2 of Content Management Systems
-Contributor: Thi Thao Ngo